jordannholmes/FinalProject/README.md

 The flow of the program is as follows:

-Reads the input file of the OriginalData.txt provided by Github ->
+1) Reads the input file of the OriginalData.txt provided by Github.

-Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A" ->
+2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A".

-Production of a table of user-specified relevant ecological information for each unique species or genus ->
+3)  of a table of user-specified relevant ecological information for each unique species or genus.

-RStudio provides further information of each specific species or genus from the databases of TR8
+4) RStudio provides further information of each specific species or genus from the databases of TR8.

 # Install TR8
 ``` {r}